Planning to visit Auschwitz–officially known as Auschwitz-Birkenau, or sometimes Auschwitz Concentration Camp–on an upcoming trip to Krakow?

 Why is Auschwitz so famous?

-It’s an awkward, uncomfortable question, but it’s worth asking: why is Auschwitz better-known (at least outside of Europe) than equally horrifying places like Dachau or Bergen-Belsen (where Anne Frank perished)?
+It’s an awkward, uncomfortable question, but it’s worth asking: why is Auschwitz a better-known landmark in Poland (at least outside of Europe) than equally horrifying places like Dachau or Bergen-Belsen (where Anne Frank perished)?

 A large part of the reason is simply that Auschwitz was the deadliest Nazi concentration camp, murdering roughly 1.1 million people over 4.5 years.